 Start your Czech Republic in the beautiful capital city.
 While Prague is incredibly popular with tourists, it is a beautiful city that is very much worth exploring.
 While most of the main sites in the city can actually be seen in just one day, spending a full three days will allow you to get a good feel for the city and its culture.
 It will also give you time to explore a bit more deeply and to venture to some areas that tourists typically don’t.

-Many people also like to take a day trip to the postcard-perfect town of Cesky Krumlov, which is about 1.5-2 hours away from Prague by bus or train.
+Many people also like to spend a day in the postcard-perfect town of Cesky Krumlov, which is about 2.5-3 hours away from Prague by bus or train.
 Don’t be fooled into thinking this is an undiscovered gem, however.
 Cesky Krumlov, while absolutely beautiful and definitely worth visiting, is almost as packed with tourists as Prague.
 Go for the beautiful sites and atmosphere, but don’t expect to have the place all yourself.
+Other day trip options include Karlovy Vary and Kutna Hora.

-If you don’t want to take any day trips, there are ample things to do in Prague to keep you occupied for three days or more.
+If you don’t want to head outside of the capital during your first few days, there are ample things to do in Prague to keep you occupied for three days or more.
 Try to branch out from the Old Town and the city centre to get more of a feel for how locals live.
 Prague is a large and dynamic city and it’s impossible to appreciate it to its fullest if you only stick to the tourist attractions.

 Where to Stay in Prague: